 Extra Curricular Activities

 During the school term, various activities are held in the evening.
-The Halloween Dance is a family affair and all are encouraged to attend in costume.
-The Christmas Concert and Graduation exercises are most special occasions with the entire student body participating.
+The Halloween Dance and Christmas Party are family celebrations held at the school.
+Graduation and Awards night is held off-site at the New Life Fellowship Church with the entire student body participating.
 The students spend considerable time and effort preparing for these special events.
 Parents are urged to attend these functions as it is an excellent opportunity for the students to be recognized for their effort and for them to feel the pride that only parent approval and applause brings.
 All these celebrations are held on Thursday evenings.
 Due to the fatigue for many students, the following day, we will dismiss at noon.
 Students will NOT receive medications at school on the noon dismissal days.

 Details of all trips are sent home ahead for preparation.
-Parents are required to send in $10.00 to $20.00 a year for the firld trip fund.
+Parents are required to send in $10.00 to $20.00 a year for the field trip fund.

 Positive reinforcement is practiced continually at Parkland School to reward diligence, persistence, courage, compliance, and proper conduct.
 Formal awards are presented to students at Graduation exercises in June.